AusDTO/dta-website/_posts/2017-09-28-transforming-bloodnet.md

 ### Cultural change

 There were initially a few challenges with the concept of digital transformation and agile delivery within the organisation.
 During the discovery the team’s mindset evolved and now user-centred delivery is a core part of our work.

-I now encourage all team members to participate in user research and I have managed to take them to research across the country --- this has really helped build their empathy for users.
+I now encourage all team members to participate in user research and I take them with me to research across the country --- this has really helped build their empathy for users.

 ## Where to now?

-The beta phase is keeping the team well occupied with details analysis and further development and research.
+We are now in Beta and spending time on detailed analysis as well as further research and development.

-We organised our biggest user reference group event on 27th July 2017.
+In July, we organised our biggest user reference group event.
 Over 30 end-user representatives visited our National office in Canberra, and attended a workshop run by our Product Owner Rebecca Helandma and the project team.

 We received constructive feedback and we are excited to incorporate it into our upcoming sprints.
 Because we are an agile team, it is very easy for us to include essential improvements suggested by our end users.